Provider Eligibility Checklist

 If you have a business with employees and you plan to invoice families for services those employees provide, apply as a business entity.
 If you are an individual with a business that is licensed in the state of Indiana and do not currently have employees but plan on hiring in the future, apply as a business entity.
 Individuals who are providing services not in accordance with a business should apply as an individual.
 Ask yourself, "Do I work for a business that has an LLC or articles of incorporation or do I provide services under my own license?".
 If you provide services under your own license, apply as an individual.

-How do I become an Indiana ESA participating entity?
+- How do I become an Indiana ESA provider?
 Are there any requirements or costs?

 Providers wishing to accept payments from scholarship accounts must submit an application to the Treasurer of State’s office.
 Each applicant may be asked to provide proof of accreditation, licensure, certification or any other supporting documentation.
 There are no costs associated with application.